chrisfrazier0/chrisfrazier0/README.md

 🚀 I’m always tinkering with cutting-edge tech
 ☁️ Cloud architecture geek &mdash;ask me how to scale anything!
 🎸 In my free time I play guitar
-💻 Check out my latest project: [Vital Mox][latest-project] *&mdash;Utility for tracking life totals in Magic the Gathering*
+💻 Check out my latest project: [Dots][latest-project] *&mdash;the cosmic dotfile manager*
-🎯 Current obsession: Catching up to Simon with Dart
+🎯 Current obsession: Updating all of my bash scripts with some vibe coding
 🧠 Fascinated by AI.
 I like implementing complex systems using simple code

 <br>